 These are just some of our favorite Easter craft ideas – but we will keep adding them so don't forget to come back for more inspiration.

-1. How to make an Easter basket
+2. Make an Easter basket

-This simple Easter craft can be put together in moments.
+This simple Easter craft idea can be put together in moments.
 A vintage-style metal basket, or a traditional wicker version, is perfect for bulbs and other seasonal goodies.
 You could even use them for egg hunts, then style up as a cute place setting.

 1. Arrange a mound of bun moss and quail’s eggs with a sprig of wax flower.